Quantum Entanglement: Physics at its “Spookiest?”

 Implications & Applications

 At first glance, the imperative question that entanglement raises is does it allow for information to be communicated faster than the speed of light?
-This concern, vocalised by Einstein, was first seen through the following school of thought: entanglement seems to enable the instantaneous influence over the measurement result of a particle due to the measured property of its entangled counterpart, no matter the distance between the two systems.
+This concern, vocalised by Einstein, was first seen through the following school of thought: entanglement seems to enable the instantaneous influence over the measured properties of a particle due to the measured property of its entangled counterpart, no matter the distance between the two systems.

 Nevertheless, the slight loss of mysticism about quantum theory should not detract from the far-reaching implications of quantum entanglement in our modern world.
 For instance, the work of the likes of Anton Zeilinger, part of the three 2022 Physics Nobel Prize Winners for developments into quantum entanglement, has proliferated numerous innovations as offshoots of quantum theory.